Here’s is a step by step guide on how to start an online store with Shopify in Nigeria.

 To learn more about Shopify, you can check my complete reviews here.

-How to set up your online store with Shopify
+How to set up your online store with Shopify in Nigeria

 One of the reasons why Shopify is such a popular e-commerce platform owes to the fact that, anybody…including you can create an online store with Shopify under 20 minutes and ready to start selling.